aodr3w/page-analysis-api/README.md

 Example Response:

+{
-{"data":"This is a HTML code snippet for a webpage.
-It includes ..."}
+  "data": "This is a HTML code snippet for a webpage.
+It includes various JavaScript files and references to different plugins and features used on the website, such as the EasyPieChart plugin, jQuery, WordPress Simple Firewall, Page Links To, and more.
+The page also includes a Not Bot Shield protection feature to prevent automated attacks."
+}

 	Note: The output will vary based on the LLM in use and the content of the provided page.